philals/Flicks/README.md

-# Flicks
+# Phlicks

 ## Basics
-A flick (frame-tick) is a very small unit of time.
-It is 1/705600000 of a second, exactly.
+A Phlick (phil-frame-tick) is a very small unit of time.
+It is 1/705600001 of a second, exactly.

-    1 flick = 1/705600000 second
+    1 Phlick = 1/705600001 second

 This unit of time is the smallest time unit which is LARGER than a nanosecond, and can in integer quantities exactly represent a single frame duration for